Git Editor Utility

 If any flag is omitted, you will be prompted interactively.

-# Example: Rewrite history for a repo, set new author, and push
+# Example: Rewrite history for a repo with IST timezone (default)

 $ ./git-editor \